0al-spec/Hyperprompt/DOCS/INPROGRESS/VSC-12-summary.md

 - VS Code extension integration tests may time out in CI if the VS Code download is slow.
 - Replace the placeholder preview image with a real screenshot before publishing.
+- Consider copying the repo `LICENSE` into `Tools/VSCodeExtension` to remove packaging warnings.